adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/04-validation-rules.md

 ```

 ## `rules.confirmed`
 Enforce the field under validation is also confirmed using the `_confirmation` convention.
-You will mostly this rule for password confirmation.
+You will mostly use this rule for password confirmation.

 ```ts
 {